addrummond/lingpaper.cls/README.markdown

 * `[bigtitle]` Makes paper/book title big (might want this for book drafts).
 * `[largeabstract]` By default, text in the `abstract` environment is set to `\footnotesize`.
 If this option is set the normal font size is used.
 * `[parskip]` Add vertical space between paragraphs as well as indenting.
+* `[hyphensect]` By default, hyphens are not inserted in chapter and section headings.
+This option turns hyphenation on.

 Commands: